Alberto Gonzales: Early life and education

 Gonzales was born in San Antonio, Texas, to a Catholic family, and raised in Humble, Texas, a town outside of Houston.
 Of Mexican descent, he was the second of eight children born to Maria (Rodriguez) and Pablo M. Gonzales.
 His father, who died in 1982, was a migrant worker and then a construction worker with a second grade education.
 His mother worked at home raising eight children and had a sixth grade education.
 Gonzales and his family of ten lived in a small, two-bedroom home built by his father and uncles with no telephone and no hot running water.
 According to Gonzales, he is unaware whether immigration documentation exists for three of his grandparents who were born in Mexico and may have entered and resided in the United States illegally.

 An honors student at MacArthur High School in unincorporated Harris County, Gonzales enlisted in the United States Air Force in 1973, for a four-year term of enlistment.
 He served one year at a remote radar site with 100 other GIs at Fort Yukon, Alaska.
 He was then released from active duty to attend the USAFA Prep School after which he received an appointment to the United States Air Force Academy.
 Prior to beginning his third year at the academy, which would have caused him to incur a further service obligation, he left the academy and was released from the enlistment contract.
 He transferred to Rice University in Houston, where he was a resident of Lovett College.
 He went on to be selected as the Charles Parkhill Scholar of Political Science and was awarded a bachelor's degree with honors in political science in 1979.
 He then earned a Juris Doctor (J.D.) degree from Harvard Law School in 1982.

-Private life
+Personal life

 Gonzales has been married twice: he and his first wife, Diane Clemens, divorced in 1985; he and his second wife, Rebecca Turner Gonzales, have three sons.